Life After Sunstone

 - and Western Washington University to name a few

-The short answer is, they transition really well because they are capable, curious, compassionate life-long learners!
+Sunstone graduates transition to middle school really well because they are capable, curious, compassionate life-long learners!

-But parents often want a longer, more detailed answer, so we invited Sunstone alumni, Holden Anderson and Kendall Accetta, to field questions from current Sunstone parents, and here is what they said:
+But parents often want a longer, more detailed, answer, so we invited Sunstone alumni, Holden Anderson and Kendall Accetta, to field questions from Sunstone parents and here is what they said:

 Q: Did you feel prepared for the transition to other schools in which homework was assigned?